-- Understand the concept of new media technologies with special emphasis on the web world with recent trends - Be able to describe and explain the implication of new concepts, products and services within the area of Internet and new media - Be able to describe, analyse and discuss the current development of Internet and new media and its consequences for the new media industry today - Understand and know how to follow the stages of the writing process (prewriting/writing/rewriting) and apply them to technical and workplace writing tasks - Publishing a meaningful story based on acquiring and analyzing data. - Gain the technical skills of mobile newsgathering through the use of mobile devices and apps to gather, produce, and distribute news content - Understand the basic components of definitions, descriptions, process explanations, and other common forms of technical writing
+- CO 1.
+Outline different new media technologies with special emphasis on the web world with recent trends - CO 2.
+Explain the implication of new concepts, products and services within the area of Internet and new media - CO 3.
+Evaluate the stages of the writing process (prewriting/writing/rewriting) and apply them to technical and workplace writing tasks - CO 4.
+Make use of the technical skills of mobile newsgathering through the use of mobile devices and apps to gather, produce, and distribute news content - CO 5.
+Outline the basic components of definitions, descriptions, process explanations, and other common forms of technical writing

 Definition and characteristics of new media - conventional media vs. new media - history of new media - the internet and the world wide web - uses - accessibility and net neutrality - commercial context of new media.
-New media theories - technological determinism - interactivity - networking and simulation - digital divide - post-national web and open source debate - Googol ology -cultural context of new media - new media as a tool of hegemony Introduction to growth of social networking sites - Facebook and Twitter: An introduction - functions and usage - blogging - tool for mediating self and society - YouTube and its culture of video sharing - social media and political communication.
+Characteristics of new media.
+New media theories - technological determinism - interactivity - networking and simulation - digital divide - post-national web and open source debate - Googol ology -cultural context of new media - new media as a tool of hegemony linear presentations- Integration of design, page design tools, front-page design, infographics, typography, colour, screen Size, images, sounds, video, writing & editing for online publications.
+New media route to development - e- governance - e- commerce - impact of new media on communication - new media and popular culture, Political uses of new media - identities and relationships in computer mediated communication - Editorial policy in New media.

+Introduction to growth of social networking sites - Facebook and Twitter: An introduction - functions and usage - blogging - tool for mediating self and society - YouTube and its culture of video sharing - social media and political communication.

-New Media Journalism - Introduction to Online Journalism-Major News Portals-Online Newspapers, journals/periodicals, writing for New Media, Ethics of cyber journalism, Design of Online Sites, Three types of sites-Design consideration-Mistake in Web design-Linear, non-linear presentations- Integration of design, page design tools, front-page design, infographics, typography, colour, screen Size, images, sounds, video, writing & editing for online publications.
-New media route to development - egovernance - e- commerce - impact of new media on communication - new media and popular culture, Political uses of new media - identities and relationships in computer mediated communication -
+New Media Journalism - Introduction to Online Journalism-Major News Portals-Online Newspapers, journals/periodicals, writing for New Media, Ethics of cyber journalism, Design of Online Sites, Three types of sites-Desi consideration-Mistake in Web design-Linear, non-

 Data journalism- What is data journalism?
 Finding stories in data, Finding the data - sources, techniques - Cleaning data - how to make data make sense?
-Scraping data - using the web as a data source,

-Visualising the data - what works and what doesn't? introduction to free dataviz tools, Freedom of information requests, Mapping, Using search data
+Scraping data - using the web as a data source, Visualising the data - what works and what doesn't? introduction to free dataviz tools, Freedom of information requests, Mapping, Using search data